jrodewig/wanderahead.github.io/_posts/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour.md

   665w" sizes="(max-width: 665px) 100vw, 665px" alt="Korean hot dogs" width="665" height="573"
   loading="lazy" />

-It’s the warmth that envelops you when you step inside one of the myriad eateries cooking up favorites like _sundubu-jjigae_, soft tofu stew, and _gamjatang_, spicy pork bone soup.
+It's the warmth that envelops you when you step inside one of the myriad eateries cooking up favorites like _sundubu-jjigae_, soft tofu stew, and _gamjatang_, spicy pork bone soup.
 Korean street food, meanwhile, is less about hearth and home and more about indulging on the go.
 Case in point is _myungrang_, a rice flour battered and fried hot dog on a stick, clustered with potatoes, rolled in sugar crystals or infused with squid ink, depending on your preference.
-You can pick up one, or more likely three, in the back corner of Duluth’s Super H Mart at the counter service restaurant appropriately named Myungrang Hot Dog.
+You can pick up one, or more likely three, in the back corner of Duluth's Super H Mart at the counter service restaurant appropriately named Myungrang Hot Dog.

-Then there’s cafe culture, every bit as serious as any patisserie in France.
+Then there's cafe culture, every bit as serious as any patisserie in France.
-Koreans often retire to a cafe for sweets or coffee after dinner, explains Choi, who worked on Cafe Rothem’s menu development when it opened in 2016.
-He helped create their signature item, the “watteok,” a mix between a Belgian waffle and the pancake-style Korean street snack, _hotteok_.
+Koreans often retire to a cafe for sweets or coffee after dinner, explains Choi, who worked on Cafe Rothem's menu development when it opened in 2016.
+He helped create their signature item, the "watteok," a mix between a Belgian waffle and the pancake-style Korean street snack, _hotteok_.
 When you cut into the center, cinnamon and sugar ooze out, to the delight of Instagrammers.
 But the watteok is rather the exception when it comes to sweetness.
-Most of the area’s Korean bakeries feature subtler flavors like green tea, sweet potato and egg custard.
+Most of the area's Korean bakeries feature subtler flavors like green tea, sweet potato and egg custard.
 Even _patbingsu_, a popular after-supper treat constituting a mountain of shaved ice topped with fruit, syrups, candies and more, isn't overly decadent, the